staltz/staltz.com/_posts/2016-02-08-reducer-pattern-in-cyclejs.md

 The “reducer” pattern from [Redux](https://github.com/rackt/redux) (or the “update” pattern from the [Elm architecture](https://github.com/evancz/elm-architecture-tutorial)) is common also in Cycle.js, except there is no `switch`-`case` (or pattern matching block) because each reducer corresponds to one (and only one) action.

-See this [example code](https://github.com/cyclejs/cycle-examples/blob/master/autocomplete-search/src/app.js#L153-L156) where each action stream is being mapped to a “modifier” function (which is another name for “reducer”).
+See this [example code](https://github.com/cyclejs/cyclejs/blob/198c3079584a17d2fd3cadcac87d5aa3ee330098/examples/autocomplete-search/src/app.js#L144-L182) where each action stream is being mapped to a “reducer” function.

 {% highlight js %}
-const setHighlightMod$ = actions.setHighlight$
+const setHighlightReducer$ = actions.setHighlight$
-  .map(highlighted => function (state) {
+  .map(highlighted => function setHighlightReducer(state) {
     return state.set('highlighted', highlighted)
   })
 {% endhighlight %}

-This produces a stream of modifier functions, which we can then [merge all together](https://github.com/cyclejs/cycle-examples/blob/master/autocomplete-search/src/app.js#L179-L181) to get just one stream of modifier functions.
+This produces a stream of reducer functions, which we can then [merge all together](https://github.com/cyclejs/cyclejs/blob/198c3079584a17d2fd3cadcac87d5aa3ee330098/examples/autocomplete-search/src/app.js#L184-L189) to get just one stream of modifier functions.

-The stream of modifier functions is then “reduced” with the [scan operator](https://github.com/cyclejs/cycle-examples/blob/master/autocomplete-search/src/app.js#L195).
+The stream of modifier functions is then “reduced” with the [fold operator](https://github.com/cyclejs/cyclejs/blob/198c3079584a17d2fd3cadcac87d5aa3ee330098/examples/autocomplete-search/src/app.js#L204).
 This is how state is accumulated over time.

 {% highlight js %}
-mod$.startWith(state).scan((acc, mod) => mod(acc))
+reducer$.fold((acc, reducer) => reducer(acc), state)
 {% endhighlight %}

 The benefit is freedom from switch-case blocks, and a good semantic connection between reducer and action.